 Do you want to be a leader in providing care to rural and underserved Kentucky populations?
 Are you ready to set yourself apart from your peers?
 Do you want to work alongside students and professionals from across the state to understand Kentucky's greatest healthcare challenges?
 If you answered yes to any of these questions, then apply for the AHEC Scholars program!

 The HRSA KY AHEC Scholars program is a national Health Resources & Services Administration (HRSA) program, aimed at strengthening the healthcare workforce.

-The HRSA Kentucky AHEC Scholars Program is a new 2-year advanced learning opportunity which prepares health profession students to be leaders in their field.
+The HRSA Kentucky AHEC Scholars Program is a 2-year advanced learning opportunity which prepares health profession students to be leaders in their field.
 Throughout the program, students will collaborate across health disciplines and geographic regions as they prepare to practice in the ever evolving healthcare field.

-Participation in the program is free and will confer a variety of benefits including: certifications, professional experience, recongition at graduation, and more!
+Participation in the program is free and will confer a variety of benefits including: certifications, professional experience, recognition at graduation, and more!
 The AHEC Scholars Program is comprised of community and clinical training and didactic training.
 All content focuses on rural and underserved populations.
 The Scholars Program will supplement a students' existing health professions program.
 Participation in this program is voluntary.
 AHEC Scholars will gain exposure to the following core topic areas:

 - Students must be entering their final two years of a health profession program.
 Examples of health profession programs include: physician, nursing, social work, public health (undergraduate and graduate), healthcare administration, dental hygiene, HIM, medicine, dentistry, physical therapy, etc.

 - Students must commit to completing the required trainings.

 - Students must commit to be in the program for 2 years.

-- The program requires a two-year committment and participation in a variety of online trainings, discussions, certifications, and experiences.
+- The program requires a two-year commitment and participation in a variety of online trainings, discussions, certifications, and experiences.

-- Each month (Sept. - April), students will participate in online lectures, discussions, and readings with students from across the state.
+- Students will participate in online lectures, discussions, and readings.